Generic Emergency Procedures / Information Resources

 Procedure:

-• Receptionist will announce “This is an emergency evacuation, please leave the building immediately”.
+• Receptionist will announce “This is an emergency evacuation, please leave the building immediately”

-• Leave the building immediately, in a calm orderly manner, using only the exit and directions given.
+• Leave the building immediately, in a calm and orderly manner, using only the exit and directions given.
 If necessary and safe to do so, the receptionist or designate will take the first aid kit containing the Emergency Preparedness Plan and the sign in/out sheet (taken by cell phone).

 • Get to and remain at your designated area.